Small Nuclear Power Reactors

 Light water reactors

 These are moderated and cooled by ordinary water and have the lowest technological risk, being similar to most operating power and naval reactors today.
-They mostly use fuel enriched to less than 5% U-235 with no more than six-year refueling interval, and regulatory hurdles are likely least of any SMRs.
+They mostly use fuel enriched to less than 5% U-235 with no more than six-year refueling interval, and regulatory hurdles are likely least of any small reactors.

-The US Nuclear Regulatory Commission is starting to focus on small modular light-water reactors using conventional fuel, such as B&W, Westinghouse, NuScale, and Holtec designs including integral types (B&W, Westinghouse, NuScale).
+The US Nuclear Regulatory Commission is starting to focus on small light-water reactors using conventional fuel, such as B&W, Westinghouse, NuScale, and Holtec designs including integral types (B&W, Westinghouse, NuScale).
 Beyond these in time and scope, “the NRC intends to take full advantage of the experience and expertise” of other nations which have moved forward with non light-water designs, and it envisages “having a key role in future international regulatory initiatives.”

 Of the following designs, the KLT, VBER and Holtec SMR have conventional pressure vessels plus external steam generators (PV/loop design).
 The others mostly have the steam supply system inside the reactor pressure vessel ('integral' PWR design).
 All have enhanced safety features relative to current LWRs.
 All require conventional cooling of the steam condenser.